gopkumr/gopkumr.github.io/content/post/AppGatewayURLRewrite.md

 Create two backend pools, one for non-production and one for production.
 Add the respective API Management FQDN  to each.

 - **Step 2**: Create a health probe
-Create a custom health probe to the API Management instance that sends request to /status-0123456789abcdef
+Create a custom health probe to the API Management instance that sends request to path /status-0123456789abcdef
 Pick the hostname and port from the backend settings.

 - **Step 3**: Set up Backend Settings